aeschli/promptFileContributions/resources/localize.prompt.md

 name: vscodeLocalize
 description: Add or update the localization of the current VS Code extension.
 ---

+Add or update the localization of the current VS Code extension.

 When adding or updating localization for a VS Code project, follow these steps:

 Replace all user-facing strings in the codebase with calls to `vscode.l10n.t` from the vscode API.
 For example, change: